BLOG

 Decline in Patient Volumes

-The Coronavirus forced organizations around the globe to suddenly suspend elective testing and procedures during its rapid, and highly transmissible outbreak.
-A study conducted by Strata Decision Technology (Strata) reveals a decrease of 54.5% in the number of patients who sought care in a hospital setting when comparing a two - week period between March and April 2019 versus March and April 2020.
+The Coronavirus forced organizations around the globe to suddenly suspend elective testing and procedures during its rapid, highly transmissible outbreak.
+A study conducted by Strata Decision Technology (Strata) reveals a decrease of 54.5% in the number of patients who sought care in a hospital setting when comparing a two-week period between March and April 2019 versus March and April 2020.
 The analysis included 228 hospitals, encompassing 51 health care delivery systems that span 40 states.

 The CDC further defines the decrease in emergency department visits by age group and region: